makerdao/developer.makerdao.com/dai/1/index.md

    `dai` (plus a stability fee).

 Thus, all `dai` in circulation is at all times backed by at least as much collateral.
-In fact the system only allows borrowing up to what Maker governance considers to be a safe ratio (currently 150%) so USD $100M of dai in circulation would for example be backed by at least USD $150M of ETH locked in the collateral vault.
+In fact the system only allows borrowing up to what Maker governance considers to be a safe ratio (currently 150%) so USD $100M of dai in circulation would for example be backed by at least USD $150M of ETH locked in the Maker collateral vault.

+### Debt/collateral ratio

 The USD value of locked collateral will of course change over time.
 When the value of collateral increases, borrowers are able to create new dai (up to the safe ratio).
-When the USD value of collateral falls, borrowers may have to either repay borrowed dai, or deposit more collateral, as their position approaches the liqudation ratio.
+When the USD value of collateral falls, borrowers can choose to either repay borrowed dai, or deposit more collateral, as their position approaches the liqudation ratio.
 Borrowers who allow their positions to fall below the safe ratio risk forced liquidation.